-IBS 101: An Introduction to the Low FODMAP diet for IBS
+IBS 101: An Introduction to the Low FODMAP Diet for Irritable Bowel Syndrome (IBS)

-Right now, 1 in 7 people suffer from Irritable Bowel Syndrome with either diarrhea, constipation, or a combination of both.
-For people suffering from IBS, finding symptom relief can be a daily struggle.
+It is estimated that 1 in 7 people are living with Irritable Bowel Syndrome with either diarrhea, constipation, or a combination of both.
+Finding symptom relief can be a daily struggle for people living with IBS.

-One of the most promising and effective treatments for symptom relief from IBS has been the Low FODMAP diet.
+The Low FODMAP diet is one of the most promising and effective treatments for symptom relief from IBS.

-FODMAP is an acronym for Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols.
+FODMAP is an acronym for Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols.
 The idea is to limit foods that have been proven to be poorly absorbed by some people.
-Examples of just a few of the foods that contain FODMAPS are:
+Examples of just a few of the foods that contain FODMAPS include:

 Oligosaccharides: